DanaMW/PowerShell-TuneUp/README.md

 <a><p align=center>This is my console script example that sends your search to Google in the browser.
 You can add IMAGE, VIDEO or NEWS to the beginning of the line to go directly to those search pages.</p></a>

-- Usage: GOOGLE <something to search> Searches ALL normally.
+- Usage: GOOGLE somethingtosearch (Searches ALL normally.)
-- Usage: GOOGLE IMAGE <something to search>
+- Usage: GOOGLE IMAGE somethingtosearch
-- Usage: GOOGLE VIDEO <something to search>
+- Usage: GOOGLE VIDEO somethingtosearch
-- Usage: GOOGLE NEWS <something to search>
+- Usage: GOOGLE NEWS somethingtosearch

 ---